koko1928/Microsoft_auto_account_generater/README.md

 ### Overview:

-The **Outlook Account Generator** is a tool created by koko1928 for automating the generation of Microsoft accounts.
+The **Microsoft Account Generator** is a tool created by koko1928 for automating the generation of Microsoft accounts.
 It requires the pre-installation of Google Chrome.

 ### Key Features: